vietky-assignments/chotot-assignment/README.md

 ## Cho Tot's Assignment

 ***TODO***
-- Position images
-- Drag & Drop / Update to server
+- Emit to server
-- Slice if overflow
 - Animation!?

 ***DONE***
 - Fetch Images on Server
 - Send to client by Socket.io
+- Draggable